 - Media Center

 It was another “wow!” moment, as Cayman Turtle Centre crew joined with staff from the Marriott hotel for another public turtle release.
 Despite quite serious erosion of the beach sand, following in the wake of the region’s tropical storms, there was still enough beach to set aside for the six yearly turtles which arrived, carried straight from the Turtle Centre where they were hatched and raised, and taken onto the beach in large black plastic tubs.
-People love watching the turtles being released, and of course, for the lucky children who get to hold them and take them to the water’s edge, it is a magical memory which will last a lifetime.
+People love watching the turtles being released, it is a magical memory which will last a lifetime.